-- Special flood hazard areas; and - Shoreline protection areas:
+- Special flood hazard areas; and - Shoreline protection areas;

 Both Highest Priority Forest Blocks and Highest Priority Connectivity Blocks are also present within the high elevations and encompass areas of steep slopes, areas with rare, threatened or endangered species, significant natural communities and wetlands.
-As a subcategory of Resource lands, this plan recognizes critical resource areas (see page 2-9 for a description) as key sites that are particularly sensitive and should be given maximum protection.
+As a subcategory of Resource lands, this plan recognizes critical resource areas as key sites that are particularly sensitive and should be given maximum protection.
 Please refer to the callout box on the following page for the methodology used to determine Resource areas.